The role of the PTA in our school

 In recent years, we have contributed to many areas around the school.
 The ICT suite now houses 35 all-in-one computers and each one has a set of headphones.
 During the summer we paid to have stage lighting installed in the hall.
 The outside conservation areas have also benefited from the money raised by the PTA.
 We also regularly contribute to smaller items within the school such as music and art resources.

-Our current chair of the PTA is Emma-Jane Dixon.
-Please direct any queries about the PTA through Emma-Jane: PTA@bsm.bwmat.org
+Please direct any queries about the PTA to this email address: PTA@bsm.bwmat.org

 We have a programme of events throughout the year that raises funds to ensure all our children benefit.
 We hold regular events such as the Uniform sales, Cake Sales and Discos and during the summer months we have the very popular Freezy Fridays and Fruity Fridays.
-The bigger events are the Summer Fair, Quiz Night (the teachers’ team are the current champions!) and this year we will be holding a Christmas Fair.
+The bigger events are the Summer Fair, Quiz Night and this year we will be holding a Christmas Fair.
 All these are designed to be fun and offer something for everyone.

 It is the fantastic contribution of our parents that make all this happen.
 PTA committee members are usually made up from the class reps who take responsibility for keeping their year groups informed.
 Reps remain for at least a year (many do so for longer).
 The PTA meets twice termly along with anyone else who wants to come along regularly or now and then.
 We keep in touch via email and make sure things happen with the support of the wider network of PTA volunteers who pitch in as much or as little as they can.

-If you think you might like to join us, please contact our chair Emma-Jane or speak to your class rep. The PTA will help you make friends and get to know the ins and outs of the school.
-Also, your children will think it’s great that you know the mufti date in advance and it’s all in a great cause.
+If you think you might like to join us, please speak to your class rep or email the PTA directly.
+The PTA will help you make friends and get to know the ins and outs of the school.
+Also, your children will think it’s great that you know the non-uniform date in advance and it’s all in a great cause.